 Right now a mobile payment system is kind of like a pair of Crocs in the mid-2000s: everyone has to have one and it isn't clear why.
 Of course Google Wallet has been around for years, but now that Apple Pay (and Samsung Pay, and apparently everyone is paying everything) is around Google needs something a little more competitive, perhaps using those newly-acquired Softcard assets.
 We've known about Android Pay, a new mobile payment API, for a few weeks.
+Google's SVP of Android, Chrome, and Google Apps spoke briefly on Android Pay at Mobile World Congress, officially confirming the service.
 Read More

 At the Google I/O 2014 keynote, Google SVP Sundar Pichai announced that Android is now being used by more than a billion people every day.
 But in order to gain customers in the emerging market, Google has a new initiative: Android One.
 This program will be centered around affordable hardware with essential features, but it will also have an exciting software component.